phonetworks/pho-lib-graph/README.md

 A graph consists of edges and nodes.
 In Pho architecture, the core components edges and nodes are organized as subclasses of [Entity](https://github.com/phonetworks/pho-lib-graph/blob/master/src/Pho/Lib/Graph/EntityInterface.php) for the common themes they share (such as an identifier, label etc).
 [Graph](https://github.com/phonetworks/pho-lib-graph/blob/master/src/Pho/Lib/Graph/GraphInterface.php) is positioned completely different, and [SubGraph](https://github.com/phonetworks/pho-lib-graph/blob/master/src/Pho/Lib/Graph/SubGraph.php) stands uniquely as a subclass of [Node](https://github.com/phonetworks/pho-lib-graph/blob/master/src/Pho/Lib/Graph/NodeInterface.php) that also shows [Graph traits](https://github.com/phonetworks/pho-lib-graph/blob/master/src/Pho/Lib/Graph/ClusterTrait.php) at the same time.

 ![Architecture](https://github.com/phonetworks/pho-lib-graph/raw/master/.github/lib-graph-components.png "Pho LibGraph Architecture")

+> Pho is written in PHP 7.
+All files in pho-lib-graph (with the single exception of the EdgeList.php) are
+> in strict mode enabled by default.

 ## Documentation